-Student Support Hub: including the Homefinder Service: The Student Support Hub acts as a central contact point for students availing of services from the wider Student services team.
-They support students with general help and guidance, and they administer the off-campus accommodation service called Homefinder.
+Student Support Hub: The Student Support Hub acts as a central contact point for students availing of services from the wider Student Services team.
+They support students with general help and guidance.
+The Student Support Hub provides administrative support to Chaplaincy, Student Budgeting Advice Service, and the Office of the Director of Student Services.